We fed this blog post to DiffBeats. Listen to the result →

 Shipping code doesn’t feel like anything.
 You open a PR, CI goes green, someone approves, you merge.
 The work disappears into the commit history.
-Onto the next one.
+Developer tooling optimizes for speed: faster CI, faster reviews, faster deploys.
+Nothing optimizes for how it feels.

 What It Does